 The promise theory model eliminates the serial nature of issuing and executing commands inherent in top-down models.
 This allows objects in the model to receive declarative state requirements from several other objects or control systems simultaneously and take responsibility for applying them.
 Declarative state requirements can also come from peers within the system, which can be thought of as requirements spreading like ripples through the system.
 This provides for better performance, faster convergence, implicit reconvergence, self-healing and distributed management.
 The diagram below shows this relationship.

 The second concept that can be taken from distributed systems is the distribution of management.
 Rather than relying on scale-up, single controller models, or on scale-out models where state replication induces complexity and uncertainty, management can instead be distributed across multiple elements.

 This distributed model of management provides far greater scale and resiliency than centralized management.
 As elements are added to the system, managers can be added as required.
 This model provides a linear scale between managed objects and management objects.
 This relationship is shown in the following diagram.

-Applying concepts from distributed systems and promise theory may provide a resilient, scalable system for highly virtualized or cloud environments far beyond what is capable with traditional top-down management systems.Joe is the founder of Define the Cloud and a Technical Solutions Architect at a large Systems Integrator.
-Joe's background in IT and electronics goes back 12 years over a broad range of disciplines, starting with server and network administration.
+Applying concepts from distributed systems and promise theory may provide a resilient, scalable system for highly virtualized or cloud environments far beyond what is capable with traditional top-down management systems.Joe Onisick is the founder of Define the Cloud and a principal engineer for Cisco's INSBU.
+Onisick has 17 years of IT experience spanning a broad range of disciplines, starting with server and network administration.
 From 2000-2005, Onisick was a US Marine, where he served in ...
 View Full Bio